xamarin/docs-archive/README.md

-# Xamarin Recipes
+# Xamarin Docs Archive

+## Recipes

-At Xamarin we are passionate about empowering developers to make beautiful cross-platform apps and having great education is one way in which we do that.
-We also realize that everyone learns in a different way–some prefer classes and videos, some prefer to get hands on with samples, and some prefer to read.
-That's where recipes come in.
-We have two types of guides available at Xamarin, conceptual guides and recipes.
-As you can see from the linked examples conceptual guides are long-form articles that cover various topics in depth, they explain the _why_ as well as the _how_.
-In contrast, recipes tend to be much shorter. **They usually only explain the _how_, through a mixture of step-by-step points, screenshots, and code blocks.**
+The conceptual guides at [docs.microsoft.com/xamarin](https://docs.microsoft.com/xamarin) are longer articles that cover various topics in depth, they explain the _why_ as well as the _how_.
+In contrast, recipes in this archive tend to be much shorter.
+They usually only explain the _how_, through a mixture of step-by-step points, screenshots, and code blocks.
+The recipes have not been kept up-to-date, and occasionally will use features or APIs that have changed or been deprecated.
+Check the [docs](https://docs.microsoft.com/xamarin) for the latest information.

 ## Code of Conduct